 We strive to spread knowledge and awareness of the unique ravine ecosystems in our community of Highland Park, Illinois.
 These distinctive geologic landforms are rare and vulnerable, and our town is home to many along Lake Michigan.
 Our community has come together to work to restore the ravines and make them a viable habitat for local plants and animals.

-the Park District of Highland Park, the Gary Borger chapter of Trout Unlimited, the Environmental Science classes at Highland Park High School, students of North Shore School District 112, and countless other members of the community, we work to become good stewards of this precious ecosystem.
+Through the collaboration of the Park District of Highland Park, the Gary Borger chapter of Trout Unlimited, the Environmental Science classes at Highland Park High School, students of North Shore School District 112, and countless other members of the community, we work to become good stewards of this precious ecosystem.
 Through observation, research and exploration of the ravines, we will work to understand and educate how these ecosystems once were prior to development, the plants and animals that have historically used the slopes and streams as refuge, and which species still depend on ravines today.
 Our experiences will guide us to better understand and determine what is still possible in terms of preservation and restoration.

 Initially funded by the EPA’s Great Lakes Restoration Initiative, improvements are continuing to be made to fish spawning habitat through restoration, research and education.
 Since 2010, we have received support for education and outreach from the Illinois Department of Natural Resource's Illinois Coastal Management Program and funding to improve fish habitat at Rosewood Park beach from the United States Army Corps of Engineers Great Lakes Fisheries and Ecosystem Restoration (GLFER) funds.